 Because lottery outlets tend to sell tickets for just one or two numbers, winners of the largest prizes tend to live in the same town or area or even work for the same company.
 It’s a real community experience and almost everyone knows someone who has won something.

 The day after, all the main newspapers will run a list of the winning numbers in numerical order with the corresponding prizes alongside the number.
+You can also check your ticket in one of the lottery shops.
 And somewhere in Spain, someone will have a little something special for Christmas.